 It is easy to see why these Gnostic texts, and the groups that used them, were not able to gain a large following.
 The orthodox church did reject these texts and these teachings, but the main force that stopped the spread of Gnosticism was the movement itself along with the Gnostic message.
-Like many of the thousands of "independent" Protestant churches of our day, many early Gnostic groups were not actively connected to any other group - their basic teaching made them secretive and distinctive.
-These organizational characteristics made it difficult for such Gnostic groups to survive.
-With the exception of Marcionism, 4 Gnosticism and the "Gnostic gospel" did not have enough inherent power nor attraction as a movement and thus died out.
+Gnosticism and the "Gnostic gospel" did not have enough inherent power nor attraction as a movement and thus died out.
 The texts, and the Gnostic teachings, were just overly bizarre.

 R.A.
-Baker www.churchhistory101.com © 2007
+Baker www.churchhistory101.com © 2007, 2013